TheTechRobo/TheTechRobo/README.md

 Check out [Palc](http://github.com/thetechrobo/python-text-calculator), it's where you should start if you're new here :D

 If you need help with one of my repos, check out my [support ticket...thing](http://github.com/thetechrobo/support).
 If you want to ask a question about me check out my [AMA](http://github.com/thetechrobo/ama)!
 And I'm always open to collaborations -- just ask on my [AMA](http://github.com/thetechrobo/ama).
-(I'm not giving out my email because I get so much spam your message would be lost :D)
+(I'm not giving out my email because I get so much spam your message would be lost :P)

 Check out my new Discord server! [![Discord](https://img.shields.io/discord/749805985220132994.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/mxkdA6h)